Knowing how to create or update a current website that works in China helps elevate your online market presence in the Middle Kingdom and beyond.

 Another aspect of why so many online businesses fail to include the Chinese market is the concern an ICP license.
 This is necessary to operate a digital business place in the country.

 However, this is not always the case.
-There are web hosting solutions that use strategic geographical locations, such as Hong Kong, Taiwan, and Singapore, to enter into the Chinese market and bypass the need for an ICP license.
+There are web hosting solutions that use strategic geographical locations, such as Hong Kong, Taiwan, Singapore, and Seoul/South Korea to enter into the Chinese market and bypass the need for an ICP license.

 Finally, the load speed of websites or apps, the difference in Western social media platforms and Eastern ones, as well as variance in search engine websites factor into whether a business is accessible digitally to a Chinese audience.